 Ticks are indeed bad in the spring due to their increased activity during this season.
 They pose a significant health risk by transmitting various diseases through their bites.
 It is crucial to take preventive measures such as wearing protective clothing, using insect repellent, performing regular tick checks, and creating a tick-safe environment.

 Tick prevention is the best solution when dealing with ticks in the spring.
 Environmental Pest Control provides a tick prevention plan that runs March thru November with monthly preventative treatments to protect you and your family.
+For homeowners who want added peace of mind, professional tick control and environmental pest control strategies can help reduce tick pressure around grasses, landscaping, and other vegetation during the ideal time of year.
 Call us today for a free over the phone estimate!